ROS-PSE/Documents/README.md

 Documents
 =========

-Unimportant for Non-members - a collection off all the documents created while PSE
+Unimportant for Non-members - a collection of all the documents created while PSE